music dictionary : Ad - Ad

 à défaut de(French) for lack of

-adeguare(Italian) adjust
+adeguare(Italian) to adjust

-adeguarsi(Italian) conform
+adeguarsi(Italian) to conform

 adeguato(Italian) adequate, consistent (conforms)